davidekunno93/Routewise-FrontEnd/README.md

 updated datebox design on figma
 CHANGE add userpreferences list of preferences to object so you can map it!

-userTrips saves to central user object for quick load after first load
+userTrips saves to central user object for quick load after first load?

+**09May24 meeting**
+Certain trip destinations not generating new suggested places - Japan Intermediate step in suggested places loading before switching to new destination's suggested places country jp lat = 35.6828387 long = 139.7594549

 Questions?
 Will saved places have an 'in itinerary' indication?